MirandaKim/portfolio/README.md

 * **gulp build**

-Run all tasks for greeting a full site suitable to a production environment in the distribution folder (~/dist).
+Run all tasks for greeting a full site suitable to a production environment in the distribution folder (~/docs).

 These tasks include production versions of the gulp development tasks, such as: gulp html--prod, gulp scripts--prod, gulp styles--prod, etc.

-* **gulp previewDist**
+* **gulp previewDocs**

 This will run browsersync and open a browser window to view the distribution/production version of the site.
-If no content is displayed, run the task gulp build first to generate the distribution files.
+If no content is displayed, run the task gulp build first to generate the distribution files (~/docs).